lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ### TPM2 AttestationStatement

-As TPM2B_ATTEST, TPMT_SIGNATURE, and TPM2B_PUBIC has self-describing sizes these
-can concatenated.
 The EvidenceStatement structure contains a sequence of two fields: a type and a stmt.
-The 'type' field contains the OID of the Evidence format and its set to tcg-attest-certify.
-The content of the structure shown below is placed into the stmt.
+The 'type' field contains the OID of the Evidence format and it is set to tcg-attest-certify.
+The content of the structure shown below is placed into the stmt, which is a concatenation of existing TPM2 structures.
+These structures will be explained in the rest of this section.

 ~~~
 tcg-attest-certify ::= SEQUENCE {
-  tcg-attest-certify-tpm2b_attest OCTECT STRING,
+  tcg-attest-certify-tpm2b_attest       TPM2B_ATTEST,
-   - contains TPM2B_ATTEST of the loaded Key
-  tcg-attest-certify-tpmt_signature OCTECT STRING,
+  tcg-attest-certify-tpmt_signature     TPMT_SIGNATURE,
-   - contains TPMT_SIGNATURE using an AK
-  tcg-attest-certify-tpm2b_public OCTECT STRING
-   - contains TPM2B_PUBLIC of the loaded Key
+  tcg-attest-certify-tpm2b_public   [0] TPM2B_PUBLIC OPTIONAL,
-  tcg-kp-AIKCertificate
+  tcg-kp-AIKCertificate             [1] OCTET STRING OPTIONAL
-   - contains AIK Certificate in RFC5280 format
 }
 ~~~

-> Consider a way to provide the above with only
-> tcg-attest-certify-tpm2b_attest and tcg-attest-certify-tpmt_signature
-> Rationale is the CA may already have the information out of band
-> and this may need to fram a constrained device so requiring this
-> is redundant,
+The tcg-kp-AIKCertificate field contains the AIK Certificate in RFC 5280 format.

 ## Introduction